 MoreFree’s 2017 Sunset Dongdan mixtape:

 Last week of 2018 edition:

-In short, these tournaments are incomparably more entertaining than a Chinese Basketball Association game, which many young Chinese tacitly boycott in favour of the NBA.
+In short, these tournaments are incomparably more entertaining than a Chinese Basketball Association (CBA) game, which many young Chinese tacitly boycott in favor of the NBA.
 MoreFree’s status as the face of the non-professional Chinese basketball world has made him a nation-wide celebrity, but also a source of controversy.
-A consummate student of the game, MoreFree is constantly striving to become a better basketball player, including challenging scores of NBA players to one-on-one matches – which most of the time he loses.
+A consummate student of the game, MoreFree is constantly striving to become a better basketball player, including challenging scores of NBA players to one-on-one matches — which most of the time he loses.

 Meanwhile, the past few years have seen an increasing number of international basketball tournaments and gurus linking up with MoreFree and the Chinese streetball culture that has grown in parallel to his own fame.

 Take Paris’s Quai 54, an international streetball competition known for attracting the best talent from around the globe.
 In 2015, MoreFree led a team of Chinese streetballers in what was China’s first participation in the tournament.
-They got smacked by the experienced Spain, but China won the crowd.
-Go to 5:55 and 6:10 to see MoreFree whiz his way past two 7ft tall Spanish big men playing in the second-best league in the world, the Spanish ACB:

 Meanwhile, MoreFree has delved into pockets of American streetball culture, which have also been poetically captured in long-form documentary:

 With all these contrasting impressions, we decided to catch up with MoreFree after a workout to understand the man behind the Chinese grassroots basketball scene.